hanshuebner/jsm/doc/output.markdown

 Return a `MIDIOutput` object opened to the port with the given `portName`.
 If a `latency` is supplied, it determines the portmidi latency of the port and enables deferred sending of messages.

 The `time` argument that can be supplied to all the message sending functions below specifies the absolute time at which the message will be sent.
+The current absolute time may be determined by the 'MIDI.currentTime()' function.
+Note that it is an error to specify a sending time that has already passed.
+Also, message sending timestamps must be monotonically increasing, i.e. once a message has been enqueued for a certain point in time, it is not possible to enqueue another message to be sent earlier than that.
+Such a condition will be detected and signalled as an error to the application.

 ### MIDIOutput.channel(channelNumber)